tidbyt/community/apps/csvviewer/README.md

 This applet allows you to display CSV data from any online CSV file such as a published Google Sheet.

+[This is the link to the default CSV file that is displayed by the app, and is a good example of how this can be useful (linked).](https://bit.ly/tidbyt-csv-viewer) (This CSV file is a published Google Sheet and can be accessed [here (linked - note that this link will likely start a CSV file download).](https://docs.google.com/spreadsheets/d/e/2PACX-1vSkZW0qyS1HpnPh5V51mBPZNjiNFJEZUjrLlwlfrscjDmMHqNyKQ1sjfj791t0f-_XE8g6d5MnSosLE/pub?gid=0&single=true&output=csv))

 ## Text and background coloring